 4. In-depth EEO Inspections

-On selected contracts, staff from the Office of Employee Services, Civil Rights Team may request that a more detailed EEO interview be conducted.
-The in-depth interview/report will coincide with EEO reviews of the home office conducted by staff from the Office of Employee Services, Civil Rights Team The Office of Employee Services, Civil Rights Team staff will provide their request and instructions to the project engineer at the time of the in-depth review.
+On selected contracts, staff from the Civil Rights Bureau may request that a more detailed EEO interview be conducted.
+The in-depth interview/report will coincide with EEO reviews of the home office conducted by staff from the Civil Rights Bureau.
+The Civil Rights Bureau staff will provide their request and instructions to the project engineer at the time of the in-depth review.

 2.23 TRAINING PROGRAMS

 Requirements for training of contractors’ employees are included in the EEO/AA specification, Article 1102.19.
 Contractors are required to have a written training and promotion plan when their three-year average of all work contracted (including subcontracted work) with the Department equals or exceeds $5,000,000.
 The required minimum number of trainees is dependent on the amount of work under contract.

 When required, the written training and promotion program shall include details such as:

 Maximum ratio of one trainee to 3 journey-workers (by craft)